kimpro82/MyWebPractice/Python/README.md

 ## [Flask/FastAPI : Sum Calculator (2024.06.07)](#list)

-- Initial Practice of *Flask* and *FastAPI*
+- Initial Practice of Flask and FastAPI

-  ![Sum Calculator](./Images/Flask_FastAPI_SumCalculator.png)

   - Flask is simple but FastAPI supports asynchronous programming.
   - The results are absolutely the same.

+  ![Sum Calculator](./Images/Flask_FastAPI_SumCalculator.png)

+- Development Environment
+  - *Python* 3.8.17 / *Flask* 3.0.3 / *fastapi* 0.111.0 / *Jinja2* 3.1.4 in [*Replit*](https://replit.com/)

 - How to Run
   - Flask